christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 **The Herodotean Branch (c.
 650–450 BC)**

-Madyes King of Scythians.
-He was the son of Bartatua and an Assyrian princess.
+Madyes King of Scythians was the son of Bartatua and an Assyrian princess.

 Earliest Attestation: Herodotus 1.103 (c.
 430 BCE); Assyrian records [Herodotus 1.103]- He brought Scythian hegemony over Media for twenty-eight years.
 [Herodotus 1.103]

-Arianta King of Scythains — Possibly a son or descendant of Madyes. (https://fabpedigree.com/s092/f082073.htm)
+Arianta King of Scythains is possibly a son or descendant of Madyes. (https://fabpedigree.com/s092/f082073.htm)

 Spargapithes (c.
 650–600 BC) [Herodotus 4.76] (son of Protothyes?; grandson of Arianta?; great-grandson of Colaxais?)